Black-Beard-Sdk/sdk.net/Docs/use.md

 ```

-Create a Url object with segment
+Create an Url object with segment
 ```CSHARP
     var url = new Url("https://api.com", "segment");
 ```